Avi-Kenny/SimEngine/docs/docs/function-reference/update_sim_on_cluster.md

 qsub -v run='last' -hold_jid 102 run_sim.sh

 # This code is saved in a file called update_my_simulation.R.
-# Note that it reads in 'sim.simba' from the previous simulation run.
+# Note that it reads in 'sim.rds' from the previous simulation run.
-library(simba)
+library(SimEngine)
 update_sim_on_cluster(

   first = {
-    sim <- readRDS('sim.simba')
+    sim <- readRDS('sim.rds')

     sim %<>% set_levels(n = c(100,500,1000))